ericatsydney/ericatsydney.github.io/_posts/2017-10-12-yii-vs-laravel.markdown

 Form Model
 ==========
 Form Model is very unique concept across the MVC framework.
 Mainly it provide another layer to connect controller and the view.
 The form in View is pretty much built following the form model field.
-Form model provide the standar validation, custom validation (by mode) and label defination.
+Form model provide the standard validation, custom validation (by mode) and label definition.

 Usually, in the controller we will check the get the submission data from `$_POST`, use `model->setAttributes()` to cast the info into the form model, then perform validation, if passed then use the real model to persistent data.

 Widget
 ========